A Free Unlock Server is a database which contains factory unlock codes for most Android Smartphones.

-Once you gather all the information and you create the SIM-Lock removal request, you are ready to send it to them and wait for a few days (Some Carriers reply instantly) to review it and respond to you.
+Once you gather all the information and you create the SIM-Lock removal request, you are ready to send it and wait for a few days (Some Carriers reply instantly though) to review it and respond to you.

-It is highly recommended to first try the Free iPhone Unlock server solution and then try to unlock your iPhone through other means, such as IMEI iPhone Unlock services.
+It is highly recommended to first try the suggested approach and then try to unlock your iPhone through other means, such as Factory Unlock or Hardware Unlock services.

 I understand that this method is time-consuming, but FREE things are almost always “hard to get“.